Gituser143/HDFS-Sim/ResearchPaper/structure.md

 TBA

-* Include basic working of the simulator abstracted to a certain extent.
+* Include basic working of the simulator abstracted to a certain extent (should be relevant to the point of the paper)
 * Include various modifiable and relevant parameters of the simulator, link it with the previous point
 * Include how power is calculated internally for a cluster run.